 What Is a 7-Wood?

-In terms of loft, a 7-wood is comparable to a 3 iron, typically featuring 21-22 degrees.
+In terms of loft, a 7-wood is comparable to a 3-iron, typically featuring 21-22 degrees.
 Compared with 3-woods or 5-woods, this offers a much higher ball flight.

 The length of a 7-wood is typically 40-42 inches, which is about an inch smaller than the average 5-wood.
 Though they are shorter, they tend to be heavier than the other types of woods — usually by about 10 grams.

-7-Wood Distance?
+What Is The 7-Wood Distance?

 Why Use a Seven Wood?

 The enlarged head of the 7-wood, along with the bigger sweet spot, can be greatly beneficial to many golfers.
-Long irons and 3 or 5-woods can be notoriously hard to hit, especially for beginners, but the 7-wood comes packed full of forgiveness and ease of use.
-It works great off the tee and the fairway, but this larger head can be especially useful whenever you’re hitting out of the rough, as it’s able to batter through thick bits of grass.
+Long irons and 3 or 5-woods can be hard to hit, especially for beginners, but the 7-wood comes full of forgiveness and ease of use.

 The shorter shaft length can also work heavily in your favor.
 Basically, going shorter makes it slightly easier to get a solid impact, giving you more consistency.
 Sure, this might come at the expense of a bit of distance — but for the average golfer, hitting fairways and greens more regularly will be far more beneficial than squeezing out an extra few yards.